bombayblur/spacex/README.md

 ### `yarn test:e2e`

 Launches the test runner with a headfull chrome.
 This script runs the test that was requested in the coding challenge.
 The test picks two random launches and then compares them and returns back to the previous screen.
+The test checks for certain components that should be loaded.
+When a comparisson is carried out the test checks wheter the correct launches are being compared or not.

+### `yarn generate --watch`

+This will run the code generator to generate the types before hand.

 # Approach